Rift Hunter: Equipment

 The in-game equipment of all classes can be divided into Common, Rare, Epic and Legendary based on colors.
 The equipment is further separated into 4 kinds of quality, which include Grade D, C, B and A. The equipment also possesses attributes which include ATK, DEX, DEF, CRT, WILL and AGI.

 Werewolves use a Blade, Sirens use a Relic, and Gunners use a Gun.
 Other than weapons, all three in-game classes share clothes, leggings, necklaces, belts and shoes.

-Equipment’s attributes are fixed.
+Equipment's attributes are fixed.
 All in-game equipment can be enhanced.
 Each time players successfully enhance a piece of equipment, it will receive different attribute points.
-The success rate to enhance equipment is not 100% and failure is possible.
-However, the target equipment won’t disappear even though players fail to enhance it.
+The success rate to enhance equipment is not 100% and failure is possible, but the target equipment won't disappear even though players fail to enhance it.

 Players may receive different equipment from different dungeons.
 They have a chance to earn better equipment from more difficult dungeons.
 They may also receive equipment from drawing cards after they complete the dungeons.